 Unpicking ecopsychology, ecotherapy and reciprocal nature-connection.

-Considering personal and professional intentions as a practitioner.
+Developing your own personal and professional intentions as a practitioner.

 Being aware of relevant regulatory frameworks.